 Ringkjobing operates in - and is supportive to - its small operating region, therefore it has relatively large customer exposures in comparison with its European peers.
 To assess borrower concentration Moody's compares the sum of the top 20 largest exposures with the Tier 1 capital or pre-provision income - whichever provides the highest ratio.
-Measured in relation to earnings and Tier 1, Ringkjobing is in the second highest concentration bucket.
+Measured as the worse of the ratios in relation to earnings and Tier 1, Ringkjobing is in the "E" concentration bucket.